Pacific Palisades, Los Angeles

-The Palisades is bounded by Brentwood to the east, Malibu to the west, Santa Monica to the southeast, the Santa Monica Bay to the southwest, Topanga and the Santa Monica Mountains to the north.
+Pacific Palisades is a neighborhood in the Westside region of the city of Los Angeles, California, situated about 20 mi west of downtown.
+It was founded in 1921 by a Methodist organization, and is known for its seclusion, Mediterranean climate, hilly topography, abundance of parkland and hiking trails, a 3 miles strip of coastline, and for being home to several architecturally significant homes.

-Etymology
+Nicknamed the Palisades and Pali by locals, the neighborhood is bounded by Brentwood to the east, the unincorporated community of Topanga to the west, Santa Monica to the southeast, the Santa Monica Bay to the southwest, and the Santa Monica Mountains to the north.
+Parks and beaches in the Palisades include the Santa Monica State Beach, Will Rogers State Beach, Santa Monica Mountains National Recreation Area, and Will Rogers State Historic Park.

-The name "Pacific Palisades" comes from the term "palisades," a geological formation consisting of a series of cliff-like bluffs situated by a body of water, in this case the Pacific Ocean, and also for the area's purported resemblance to The Palisades on the west side of the lower Hudson River.
+In January 2025, thousands of structures were destroyed by the Palisades Fire, amounting to several billion dollars in damages, as part of the wider outbreak of Southern California wildfires.

 History

 Native American period

 Archeological evidence shows Native American Indians living in the Santa Monica Mountains and the surrounding area including Pacific Palisades for over 10,000 years.
 Prior to European contact, the western sections of the Santa Monica mountains were inhabited by the Tongva people.
 The closest Tongva settlement to Pacific Palisades with a written record is the village of Topa'nga.
-The village of Topa'nga sits on the western-most edge of Tongva territory, neighboring the territory of the Chumash people to the north.
+The village of Topa'nga sits on the westernmost edge of Tongva territory, neighboring the territory of the Chumash people to the north.
 Due to this close proximity to the Chumash, the culture in western Tongva territory contained elements of Chumash influence.

 Mexican period

-The land that became Pacific Palisades was originally within the boundaries of Rancho Boca de Santa Monica, granted by the governor of California during the Mexican period to Francisco Marquez and Ysidro Reyes in 1839.
+During the period of Mexican rule of California, the land that became Pacific Palisades belonged to Rancho Boca de Santa Monica, granted by the governor of California to Francisco Marquez and Ysidro Reyes in 1839.
 The Ysidro Reyes Adobe was the first adobe home ever built in Santa Monica Canyon, erected in the year 1838 on land now known as Pampas Ricas Blvd in Pacific Palisades.
 Sketches of adobe dwelling exist in the collection of the UCLA Library.
 A memorial plaque sits in a boulder on Pampas Ricas Blvd commemorating the adobe house, dedicated in the 1950s.
 Ysidro Reyes died in 1863.
 Reyes left his portion of Rancho Boca de Santa Monica to his widow, Maria Antonia Villa, who sold it to developer and railroad magnate Robert Symington Baker in 1875.